 The financial results of the company are set out in the attached financial statements.
-No dividends were declared during the financial year (2016: R Nil)
+As the company is a non-profit company with no share capital, no dividends were declared during the financial year (2017: R Nil)

 3. Going concern